voedger/reqmd/docs/systests.md

     - For each GoldenFile, read the file content line by line and store in goldenData.lines[normalizedPath]
     - The lines are stored in the same order as they appear in the file
     - Empty lines and whitespace are preserved exactly as they appear in the files
-  - Golden data can also be embedded directly in NormalFiles using GoldenAnnotations (see Golden data embedding below)

 ## TestMarkdown format